-Paul lists one of the offices of the prophets among the apostles, evangelists, pastors and teachers.
+Paul lists one of the gifts of the prophets among the apostles, evangelists, pastors and teachers.

 7..
 Prophets at Corinth (1 Cor.
 14:29, 32, 37):

 1 Cor.
 14:29 says that only two or three prophets should speak, one at a time.
-Is this an office, or just some individuals who prophecy regularly?
+Is this an regular ministry gift, or just some individuals who prophecy regularly?
 Where do we draw the line?
-Renewalists who believe in the office of the prophet in the New Covenant community would read the word literally—prophets = office of prophet.
+Renewalists who believe in the gift of the prophet in the New Covenant community would read the word literally—prophets = office of prophet.
 I’m not so sure that it should be an office; it is a gift.